taeleeswe/Lantern/README.md

 4. Navigate to the client directory: `cd client`
 5. Install dependencies for the client: `npm install`
 6. Set up environment variables: Create a `.env` file in the root directory and configure variables for MongoDB, Cloudinary, and Mapbox.

-### Usage

-1. Run the server: `npm run server`
-2. Run the client: `npm run client`
-3. Access the app in your browser at `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/my-feature`
-3. Make your changes and commit them: `git commit -m "Add my feature"`
-4. Push to the branch: `git push origin feature/my-feature`
-5. Create a pull request explaining your changes.

 ## Contact